sugathchaminda/productStore/readme.md

 ## Run unit tests
-* Go to the  services/product-management and yarn test
+* Login to the docker container using `docker exec -it product-management-ms bash`
+* Run `yarn test`

 ```
 cd services/product-management